 Traffic Enforcement Centre (TEC)

-If you have received a visit (or a letter) from a bailiff/enforcement agent in relation to a Penalty Charge Notice (PCN) that you knew nothing about, then it is usually the case that all notices had been sent to a previous address.
+If you have received a visit (or a letter) from a bailiff/enforcement agent in relation to a Penalty Charge Notice (PCN) that you knew nothing about, it is usually because all notices had been sent to a previous address.
 Fortunately, Parliament has introduced safeguards to protect individuals in such cases.
-All bailiff enforcement can be halted by completing an Out of Time Witness Statement (TE7 and TE9) or Out of Time Statutory Declaration (PE2 and PE3) and sending it to the Traffic Enforcement Centre.
+Bailiff enforcement can be halted by completing an Out of Time Witness Statement (TE7 and TE9) or Out of Time Statutory Declaration (PE2 and PE3).
+The forms would need to the Traffic Enforcement Centre (TEC).

 Under the Traffic Enforcement Centre category of our website you will find the following pages:

 About the Traffic Enforcement Centre (TEC)

 The Traffic Enforcement Centre register all unpaid penalty charge notices and process Out of Time Witness Statements, Statutory Declarations and N244 applications.
 Our detailed page on this subject is here.